hugojosefson/deno-prevalence/readme/README.md

         - [x] Update the model with the `lastAppliedJournalEntryId` from the latest journal entry we just applied.

+#### BroadcastChannel

+Use a `BroadcastChannel` to keep all instances of the app in up-to-date as quickly as possible.

+- [ ] Broadcast all journal entries to all instances.

+When an instance receives a broadcast, it should:

+- [ ] Check if the broadcast is newer than the latest journal entry it has applied.
+- [ ] If so, it should apply the journal entry to its model.
+- [ ] If the broadcast is older than the latest journal entry it has applied, it should ignore it.

 #### Code defensively

 - [ ] When programming actions, we should program defensively, so we don't break